Andreilys/Andreilys.github.io/_posts/2022-09-29-dragons-breath.md

 as my thoughts turned higher

-I’ve reached the summit peak
+i’ve reached the summit peak

 now all that’s left is the plummet